 Both Entrepreneurship and Small Businesses play a vigorous role in the growth of any economy within a rapidly changing global arena.
 Entrepreneurship challenges the unknown by taking calculated risks while Small Businesses immensely uplift the economies of the country and the whole world.
 This course was designed to deliver a comprehensive understanding of BM undergraduates about the theoretical and practical aspects of entrepreneurship and Small Business Management.
-It covers areas such as Introduction to Entrepreneurship, Historical development of entrepreneurship Fundamentals of Entrepreneurship, Entrepreneurial Decision Process, Entrepreneur, Introduction to SME Sector in Sri Lanka, Marketing Strategies for SMEs, Financial Management, Managing people in SMEs, Social responsibility and Ethics of small businesses.
+It covers areas such as Introduction to Entrepreneurship, Historical development of entrepreneurship Fundamentals of Entrepreneurship, Entrepreneurial Decision Process, Entrepreneurship Mindset Development, Ethics and social responsibility of entrepreneur, Introduction to SME Sector in Sri Lanka, Marketing Strategies for SMEs, Financial Management, Managing people in SMEs, Social responsibility and Ethics of small businesses.